litestar-org/litestar/docs/usage/contrib/htmx.rst

 2 - Responses that may change DOM.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :class:`HXLocation <starlite.contrib.htmx.response.HXLocation>` to redirect to a new location without page reload.
+Use :class:`HXLocation <litestar.contrib.htmx.response.HXLocation>` to redirect to a new location without page reload.

 - Note: this class provides the ability to change ``target``, ``swapping`` method, the sent ``values`` and the ``headers``.)